+Following the closing of this offering, there will be shares of our common stock authorized for issuance.
 Pursuant to our amended and restated certificate of incorporation, holders of our common stock will be entitled to one vote on all matters submitted to a vote of stockholders; provided, however, that, except as otherwise required by law, holders of our common stock, as such, shall not be entitled to vote on any amendment to our amended and restated certificate of incorporation that relates solely to the terms of one or more outstanding series of preferred stock if the holders of such affected series are entitled, either separately or together with the holders of one or more other such series, to vote thereon pursuant to our amended and restated certificate of incorporation.
+Pursuant to our amended and restated certificate of incorporation.
 Pursuant to our amended and restated certificate of incorporation, holders of our common stock will not be entitled to cumulative voting in the election of directors.
 This means that the holders of a plurality of the votes cast at a meeting of stockholders will be able to elect all of the directors then standing for election.
 Subject to the rights, if any, of the holders of any outstanding series of preferred stock, holders of our common stock shall be entitled to receive dividends out of any of our funds legally available when, as and if declared by the board of directors.
 Upon the dissolution, liquidation or winding up of the company, subject to the rights, if any, of the holders of our preferred stock, the holders of shares of our common stock shall be entitled to receive the assets of the company available for distribution to its stockholders ratably in proportion to the number of shares held by them.
 Holders of our common stock will not have preemptive or conversion rights or other subscription rights.
 There are no redemption or sinking fund provisions applicable to our common stock.
-All outstanding shares of common stock are fully paid and nonassessable, and the shares of common stock to be issued in this offering, when paid for, will also be fully paid and nonassessable.
+All outstanding shares of common stock are fully paid and nonassessable, and the sha